-In this article, I’ll explain how to crop a video using a free online video editor called Kapwing.
-This tool works for images, GIFs, and videos and is designed for beginners, so people don’t need any video editing expertise to crop their videos with it.
-Kapwing works on phones, tablets, and computers as long as you have an internet connection.
+In this article, I’ll explain how to crop a video on any device using a free online video editor called Kapwing.
+This tool works for images, GIFs, and videos and is designed for beginners, so you don’t need any video editing expertise to crop videos with it.
+Kapwing works on any iPhone, Android, PC, or tablet as long as you have an internet connection.

 Step 1: Open Kapwing’s Studio